 Decongestants can interact with many other medicines you take.
 If you take any of the medicines listed below, talk to your doctor before taking a decongestant:

-- Diet pills
+- Diet pills.

-- Medicines for asthmaMedicines for high blood pressure
+- Medicines for high blood pressure.

 When should I talk to my doctor?

-If you’re regularly using an OTC decongestant nasal spray to keep your nose clear, talk with your doctor about other treatments that are safer to use.
+If you’re regularly using an OTC decongestant nasal spray to keep your nose clear, talk with your doctor.
+There are other treatments that are safer to use.

 Copyright © American Academy of Family Physicians